 This traditional four-variety blend perfectly captures the spirit of Vietnamese blended coffees.
 It is ideal for Vietnamese café-style Phin brewing, but it also brews well in any drip machine, pourover, or French Press, and makes an excellent espresso, with a perfect ratio of brightness, sharp initial impression, full body, and strong taste retention.
-If intended as espresso, please choose whole bean and grind to your preference.
+We prefer a medium roast, but ranges fro City through Dark Roast can be wonderful.

 Key notes: Caramel, butter, milk chocolate, "classic coffee" aroma.